martonmiklos/translate2geda/README.md

 Eagle files can specify zero line widths, relying on default line width value for silk features.
 This utility defaults to 10mil (0.010 inch) line width if a zero line width is encountered.

 Eagle can specify polygons in footprint definitions, which are not supported in geda PCB.
 The utility flags converted footprints with polygons that could not be converted.

+LT-Spice has +ve Y down, unlike gschem.
+Rotation is in the opposite direction to gschem.
+The grid in LT-Spice increase in mutiples of 16, and a conversion factor of 12.5 achieves pin spacings which are multiples of 100, and suited to gschem.
+For the WIREs in LT-Spice to connect properly in the converted gschem schematic, custom gschem symbols have been generated which match the dimensions and pinouts of the default LT-Spice components.
+These end in -LTS.sym, and need to be in the default search path of gschem when gschem is used to view and edit the converted schematic.

 Disclaimer: